 Semuc Champey is a favorite amongst many backpackers.
 Although slightly difficult to get to, this natural monument is the perfect place for relaxation and rejuvenation.

-Located in Central Guatemala, Semuc can only be accessed from the nearby Mayan town of Lanquin.
-Despite the many group tours that can be arranged through your hostel or a local agency, I’d suggest going there without a tour.
-Simply catch a jeep that departs from Lanquin town center for Q 25/one way and enjoy the 45-minute ride across the rocky mountain roads!
+Located in Central Guatemala, Semuc Campey can only be accessed from the nearby Mayan town of Lanquin.
+You can grab a tour to Semuc or go solo.
+If you choose to go without a tour, simply catch a jeep that departs from Lanquin town center for Q 25/one way and enjoy the 45-minute ride across the rocky mountain roads!
 There are many jeeps that operate in the morning so don’t worry about missing a pre-scheduled ride.

 The entrance fee for Semuc is Q 50 and paid in cash at the gates.
 Once inside, head along the path until a set of stairs that lead to the Mirador Viewpoint.
 This uphill battle will take 15-30 minutes and is a tad tough to tackle.
 Of course, the view on top is easily worth the effort.
 The wooden platform offers a mesmerizing view of the turquoise pools down below.
 I sat there for some time before heading back down to enjoy the waters.